📖This article is part of the complete guide to The Ultimate Guide to SaaS Lead Qualification. Introduction

 Popular Scoring Models

 - Predictive Scoring: Uses historical conversion data and machine learning to identify patterns.
-Higher accuracy but requires clean data.
+Higher accuracy but requires clean data and at least 500 closed deals.

 - Negative Scoring: Deducts points for disqualifying actions (e.g., competitor job search, unsubscribing).
 Critical for maintaining lead quality.